Header

 Human Ecology

-We study human (mal-)adaptation using an evolutionary-ecological perspective
+We study human (mal-)adaptation using an evolutionary-ecological perspective, and our work falls into two broad research domains.

-Behavioral biology of sociality: We study how social behavior evolves, including its adaptive function and underlying hormonal mechanisms, and how ecological factors and evolutionary history pattern behavioral variation and social structure
+In the behavioural biology of sociality, we study how social behavior evolves, including its adaptive function and underlying hormonal mechanisms, and how ecological factors and evolutionary history pattern behavioral variation and social structure.

-Evolutionary ecology and health: We study how evolutionary processes shape human health and disease, focusing specifically on mismatches between ancestral and modern environments and life-history tradeoffs driven by ecological factors
+In evolutionary ecology and health, we study how evolutionary processes shape human health and disease, focusing specifically on mismatches between ancestral and modern environments and life-history tradeoffs driven by ecological factors.
+A particular current focus lies on mental health and the evolution of psychopathology / neurodiversity.

 Overview of research interests